-It's Teacher Appreciation Week, so Throwback Thursday is all about them.
-We wanted to know who the coolest teacher in the school was back then?
+It's Teacher Appreciation Week, so we wanted to know who the coolest teacher in the school was when you were a student.
 Not even necessarily someone you had for a class, maybe just someone you wanted to have for a class.

-There are definitely some cool teachers in this list.
+There are definitely some cool teachers on this list.
 Thanks for honoring them with us this week.

 Suzette Johnston Mrs. Karen Crosson Larson Clarida!!!!!
 In high school.
 Her Spanish class was the best, she was so fun!
 I think she once did cartwheels down the hallway for our class!
 Definitely made me want to keep coming back to Spanish class.
 Elementary school 4th grade was Mrs. Nancy Nahra Bethany Sproul.
 She was an amazing fun teacher.

 Julianne Shaw Andy Frace!
 He passed away too soon.
 God bless his soul.
 He made every student feel like a somebody.
 He could connect with just about every kid.
 Not every teacher can do that but he could.
 As a teacher myself, I can tell you that academics are important but what's more important is that every student who walks in our classroom feels like a somebody.
 He did that.
 Rest in peace.

 Abel Gleason Mr. Smith at Fairmount, who taught fifth grade, was not quintessentially cool in the Steve McQueen-sense of the word.
 But he WAS one of the finalists for the spot Christa McCauliffe was eventually (and fatefully) awarded on the Challenger.
 And THAT was quintessentially COOL.

 Chad Houp My first-grade teacher looked like Linda Carter, the actress who played Wonder Woman on the TV series that was on the air back then.
 My dad never missed a parent-teacher conference!

 Craig Florey Mr. Harlow Floyd - John Bapst High School